 SEE ALSO: THE 20 BEST BREAKFAST & BRUNCH SPOTS IN AUSTIN

-Four words: Tex Mex AND barbecue.
-Yes, they can coexist, and once you enjoy the divinity that Valentina’s Tex Mex BBQ is, you’ll never forget it.
-It’s a short-haul from the center of town to get to this barbecue joint, but Valentina’s serves some of the absolute best bbq in Austin.
-The barbecue itself is fantastic and consistently smoked to perfection- we swoon for the pulled pork and thick slabs of juicy brisket.
-Come for breakfast (served until 11) and get the Real Deal Holyfield breakfast taco- it’s simultaneously some of the best barbecue and one of the best breakfast tacos you’ll have in your life.
+Tex Mex AND barbecue under one roof?
+Yes, they can coexist, and once you try the wonder that Valentina’s Tex Mex BBQ is, you’ll question why it’s not done more often.
+Valentina’s is a small trek south from the center of town, but they serve some of the absolute best BBQ in Austin.
+The meats themselves are fantastic and consistently smoked to perfection- the pulled pork and thick slabs of juicy brisket are out of this world.
+Come for breakfast (served until 11 sharp) and get the Real Deal Holyfield breakfast taco: a fried egg, breakfast potatoes, refried beans, bacon, and smoked brisket all wrapped in a soft flour tortilla.
+It’s simultaneously some of the best barbecue and one of the best breakfast tacos you’ll have in your life.

 Valentina’s Tex Mex BBQ